Supporting multiple query processors

 server_secret the REDIS password will need to be regenerated and the services restarted.

 The Admin UI should also use the same port between the admin server and the query processors, in

 It is recommended to disable WebDAV on the administration server as this will prevent any of the query processors pushing to the admin server.
 In

-The Admin UI should be set to read only mode for the query processors, in
+The administration interface should be set to read only mode for the query processors, in

 global.cfg(.default) on each query processor: